-She has done all of the work I had asked her to and then some, she knew exactly why she wanted to be MoreThanMom and she was firm on her purpose.
-She could explain anything about her business to anyone with ease, but her struggle to get started goes to show that having a mompreneur mindset is only part of the equation of starting a successful business.
+She has done all of the work I had asked her to and then some, she knew exactly why she wanted to be in private practice and she was firm on her purpose.
+She could explain anything about her business to anyone with ease, but her struggle to get started goes to show that having the right mindset is only part of the equation of starting a successful practice.

-As we went back over everything she had accomplished we finally recognized that she was paralyzed by the idea of getting so much done during the super small window of naptime.
+As we went back over everything she had accomplished we finally recognized that she was paralyzed by the idea of getting so much done to grow her caseload.
 She as overwhelmed by the amount of things to do that she didn't know where to start.

 You see, she needed a step-by-step guide to follow to make sure she was using the little bit of time she had in a way that was actually going to get her closer to her dreams.

 This dilemma is really not all that uncommon.
 I work with so many therapists who have brilliant business ideas.
 They know their niche and are ready to market to them, but when it comes to sitting down and making it happen they get overwhelmed.

 Perhaps they fall into a few of the pitfalls we've already talked about: unattainable goals, ideas that are too big or too small, focusing on results based on someone else’s requirements.
 Or, they just need a bit of a nudge to get going.